mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 # Processing Results

-There are two intersting results from this algorithm.
+There are two interesting results from this algorithm.
 First, the number of guesses needed to win a game configuration, average and maximum, and second the tree of guesses played and scores.

 All of this is captured in the $R$ and $N$ vectors on the device.
 These are returned to the CPU after all work is done.
 $R$ lets us compute the max turns required, and the average. $N$ allows us to build a strategy graph which shows what sequence guesses to make for any game played.

-There are other interesting stats as a byproduct of the implemenation, e.g. number of scoring opertions, time spent, region counts at each level, etc. These are accumulated in device memory and extracter afterwards as well.
+There are other interesting stats as a byproduct of the implementation, e.g. number of scoring operations, time spent, region counts at each level, etc. These are accumulated in device memory and extracted afterward as well.

-[^1]: D.E.
+[^1] D.E.
 Knuth.
 The computer as Master Mind.
 Journal of Recreational Mathematics, 9(1):1–6, 1976.

-[^2]: Geoffroy Ville, An Optimal Mastermind (4,7) Strategy and More Results in the Expected Case, March 2013, arXiv:
+[^2] Geoffroy Ville, An Optimal Mastermind (4,7) Strategy and More Results in the Expected Case, March 2013, arXiv:
 1305.1010 [cs.GT]. https://arxiv.org/abs/1305.1010

-[^3]: Barteld Kooi, Yet another mastermind Strategy.
+[^3] Barteld Kooi, Yet another mastermind Strategy.
 International Computer Games Association Journal, 28(1):13–20, 2005. https://www.researchgate.net/publication/30485793_Yet_another_Mastermind_strategy

-[^4]: My previous implementation which played games serialy can be found on the [`game_at_a_time` branch](https://github.com/mikemag/Mastermind/tree/game_at_a_time).
+[^4] My previous implementation which played games serially can be found on the [`game_at_a_time` branch](https://github.com/mikemag/Mastermind/tree/game_at_a_time).